Hey, what’s up, guys?

 And I take it out for everything from landscapes to product shots to Astrophotography.

-Nothing else.
-Read one for a weekend, take it out, give it a shot, shoot some demo shots, and I think you’ll like it.
+Take it out for one week, give it a shot, shoot some demo shots, and I think you’ll like it.

 This is the best budget wide-angle lens that you can use to get some epic shots for night photography.

-We’re talking about the best whitening lens that you can buy on a budget for your night photography; now, what lens is that is the Rokinon 12 millimeter F2 lens.
+We’re talking about the best whitening lens you can buy on a budget for your night photography; now, what lens is the Rokinon 12-millimeter F2 lens?